 Controlling the Execution Flow of Statements

-Summary: in this tutorial, you will learn how to control the execution flow of statements.
+Summary: in this tutorial, you will learn how to control the execution flow of SQL statements from Node.js.

-The sqlite3 module provides you with two methods for controlling the execution flow of statements.
-The serialize() method allows you to execute statements in serialized mode, while the parallelize() method executes the statements in parallel.
+The sqlite3 module provides you with two methods for controlling the execution flow of statements:

 Let’s look into each method in detail to understand how it works.

 The serialize() method puts the execution mode into serialized mode.
-It means that only one statement can execute at a time.
-Other statements will wait in a queue until all the previous statements are executed.
+It means that only one statement can be executed at a time.
+Other statements have to wait in a queue until all the previous statements are completed.

 After the serialize() method returns, the execution mode is set to the original mode again.